Don't Trip Yourself up While Buying a New Home

 Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller accepts their offer and the loan is approved.
 Until the keys are handed over, there are still some hoops to jump through.
 We have given you a list of things below we suggest you avoid when waiting for closing.

 Don't buy big-ticket items.
 It may be tempting to buy that new Turkish rug for the soon-to-be-yours living room, but it's advisable to avoid making major purchases like furniture, appliances, jewelry, or vacations until your home loan closes.
 Your credit numbers could be altered suddenly if you make a huge purchase using credit cards.
 It's even a red flag to make those big purchases using cash.
 Lending Institutions are examining your cash on hand when considering your loan.

-Don't look for a new job.
-Lenders look for a consistent work history on your application forms.
-Changing jobs may not compromise your ability to qualify for a loan - especially if you are getting a better salary.
-But in some cases, getting a new job during the mortgage application process might raise concern and affect your approval.
+Don't get a new job.
+Lending Institutions feel comfortable seeing a consistent work history on your application forms.
+Changing jobs may not jeopardize your ability to qualify for a loan - especially if you are going to be making more money.
+But for some people, changing jobs during the loan approval process might raise concern and hinder your application.